-In-kind donations: These are contributions of physical items that supports an United Way initiative (such as a coat donation for Coats for Kids and Families) or a physical donation of an item that supports a United Way fundraising event (such as a raffle prize or silent auction item).
+In-kind donations: These are contributions of physical items that support a United Way initiative (such as a coat donation for Coats for Kids and Families) or a physical donation of an item that supports a United Way fundraising event (such as a raffle prize or silent auction item).
 Some in-kind donations are eligible for a tax receipt, while others are not.
 Please continue through the guide to see if your in-kind donation qualifies.

 Auction purchases: Most items purchased at an auction do not qualify for a tax receipt, as there is an exchange of value received by the auction winner.
 However, there are two exceptions to this rule: when the item being purchased is considered to have nominal fair market value, or when the purchase price is 25 per cent above fair market value.
+Please refer to the 'Auction Purchases' section later in this document for more details.